Evobolics/Evo.Blazor.Splitters/README.md

     }
 ```

-## Redesign of the Measurement Process
+## Consolidate the Measurement Process

 The initial design was setup where the control would be measured after reach render was complete.
-After implementing an resizeObserver pattern, it is thought it may be better to receive updates on the javascript versus polling on the render process.
+After implementing an [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/ResizeObserver) pattern to enable detection of the div being resized for any reason, it was thought it may be better to receive async updatesoly from the javascript and not call the RefreshMeasurementsAsync after each refresh.
+Numerically, this worked, but there was an noticable flicker on the screen when the splitter div pane contained a child canvas.
+Thus both are used to update the measurements.

 # References